WhChess/WhChess/README.md

 ### Hi there 👋

-I am from Turkey 🇹🇷.
+I am from Turkiye.
 I am a student.

 Learning: Laravel, Back-End Development.